Climate change: Policies and politics

 Countries that are most vulnerable to climate change have typically been responsible for a small share of global emissions.
 This raises questions about justice and fairness.
-Climate change is strongly linked to sustainable development.
-Limiting global warming makes it easier to achieve sustainable development goals, such as eradicating poverty and reducing inequalities.
-The connection is recognised in Sustainable Development Goal 13 which is to "take urgent action to combat climate change and its impacts".
+Limiting global warming makes it much easier to achieve the UN's Sustainable Development Goals, such as eradicating poverty and reducing inequalities.
+The connection is recognized in Sustainable Development Goal 13 which is to "take urgent action to combat climate change and its impacts".
 The goals on food, clean water and ecosystem protection have synergies with climate mitigation.

 The geopolitics of climate change is complex.
 It has often been framed as a free-rider problem, in which all countries benefit from mitigation done by other countries, but individual countries would lose from switching to a low-carbon economy themselves.
-This framing has been challenged.
+Sometimes mitigation also has localized benefits though.
 For instance, the benefits of a coal phase-out to public health and local environments exceed the costs in almost all regions.
 Furthermore, net importers of fossil fuels win economically from switching to clean energy, causing net exporters to face stranded assets: fossil fuels they cannot sell.

 Policy options

 A wide range of policies, regulations, and laws are being used to reduce emissions.
 As of 2019, carbon pricing covers about 20% of global greenhouse gas emissions.
 Carbon can be priced with carbon taxes and emissions trading systems.
 Direct global fossil fuel subsidies reached $319 billion in 2017, and $5.2 trillion when indirect costs such as air pollution are priced in.
 Ending these can cause a 28% reduction in global carbon emissions and a 46% reduction in air pollution deaths.
 Money saved on fossil subsidies could be used to support the transition to clean energy instead.
 More direct methods to reduce greenhouse gases include vehicle efficiency standards, renewable fuel standards, and air pollution regulations on heavy industry.
 Several countries require utilities to increase the share of renewables in power production.
+A global carbon market coalition proposed at COP30 (2025) was estimated to increase emissions reduction seven-fold over current policies, while delivering $200 billion per year for clean-energy and social programs.

+Climate justice

 Policy designed through the lens of climate justice tries to address human rights issues and social inequality.
+According to proponents of climate justice, the costs of climate adaptation should be paid by those most responsible for climate change, while the beneficiaries of payments should be those suffering impacts.
+One way this can be addressed in practice is to have wealthy nations pay poorer countries to adapt.

-For instance, wealthy nations responsible for the largest share of emissions would have to pay poorer countries to adapt.
-As the use of fossil fuels is reduced, jobs in the sector are being lost.
-To achieve a just transition, these people would need to be retrained for other jobs.
-Communities with many fossil fuel workers would need additional investments.
+Oxfam found that in 2023 the wealthiest 10% of people were responsible for 50% of global emissions, while the bottom 50% were responsible for just 8%.
+Production of emissions is another way to look at responsibility: under that approach, the top 21 fossil fuel companies would owe cumulative climate reparations of $5.4 trillion over the period 2025–2050.
+To achieve a just transition, people working in the fossil fuel sector would also need other jobs, and their communities would need investments.